BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 *   **Chrome lighthouse**

 Lighthouse is an [open-source](https://github.com/GoogleChrome/lighthouse), automated tool for improving the quality of web pages.
-You can run it against any web page, public or requiring authentication.
+You can run it against any web page, public, or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, and more.
 Read my previous article: [Introduction to chrome lighthouse](https://bolajiayodeji.com/introduction-to-chrome-lighthouse/) to get started.

 *   **Contrast Checker**

-Check the contrast of your colour design for accessibility based on Web Content Accessibility Guideline (WCAG).
+Check the contrast of your color design for accessibility based on the Web Content Accessibility Guideline (WCAG).
 Check it [here](https://contrastchecker.com/).

 *   **NoCoffee**

-A chrome extension which is helpful for understanding the problems faced by people with slight to extreme vision problems.
+A chrome extension is helpful for understanding the problems faced by people with slight to extreme vision problems.
 Download [here](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl)

 #### A full list of web accessibility tools can be found [here](https://www.w3.org/WAI/ER/tools/)